 Pasta and Pizza Buffet

-At LEGOLAND itself we ate at the Pasta and Pizza buffet both days.
-Kids 3 and under eat FREE!!
+Inside LEGOLAND itself, we ate at the Pasta and Pizza buffet both days.
+Kids 3 and under eat FREE at this buffet!!
 My son ate more than me so I thought we got a great deal!!

 How to book a LEGOLAND Package?